Native Leadership for the U.S. Department of the Interior

 The Interior Department is tasked with protecting the nation’s natural resources and honoring the government’s federal trust responsibilities.
 It manages America’s vast public lands and coastal waters while overseeing prominent departments such as the Bureau of Indian Affairs and the Bureau of Indian Education.
 The agency employs 70,000 people.

-Haaland’s nomination has been backed by many Indigenous leaders, advocates and allies for weeks.
+Haaland’s nomination has been backed by many Indigenous leaders, advocates, and allies for weeks.

 More than 130 tribal leaders collaborated to write letters to Biden and Vice President-elect Kamala Harris, citing Haaland’s bipartisan leadership.
-Native organizations including NDN Collective and IllumiNative created online campaigns, and celebrities like Mark Ruffalo have offered support via social media.
+Native organizations including NDN Collective and IllumiNative created online campaigns, and celebrities like Mark Ruffalo have offered support on social media.

 Many shared their election Thursday as news of the decision spread.